wp-plugins/wordpress-seo/readme.txt

 * Saving the SEO -> Dashboard settings no longer makes you loose the SEO -> Social settings.
 * Added a filter for the meta keywords, `wpseo_metakey`.
 * Tweaks to clean slug functionality.
+* Added the option to display custom taxonomy in titles and descriptions, use `%%ct_<custom-taxname>%%` for a comma separated list or `%%ct_<custom-taxname>%%single%%` for only one taxonomy term.

 = 1.1.9 =